Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Symptoms that get worse after you eat, bend over, or lie down

-You and your health care provider can work together to find the treatment options that best relieve your symptoms.
-These may include lifestyle changes, medication, and possibly surgery.
+You and your healthcare provider can work together to find the treatment options that best ease your symptoms.
+These may include lifestyle changes, medicine, and possibly surgery.

 Many people find their GERD symptoms decrease when they eat small frequent meals instead of 3 large ones.
 Reducing the amount of fatty foods in your diet will also help.

 The following foods tend to cause problems for people diagnosed with GERD:

 Greasy or spicy foods

 Talk with your provider if you don’t understand how to make the dietary changes needed to control your GERD symptoms.
 Your provider can refer you to a nutritionist.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR